openharmony/docs/docs-en/readme/media-subsystem.md

 ## Constraints<a name="section722512541395"></a>

 -   C++11 or later
--   Currently, Hi3516DV300 and Hi3518EV300 are supported, and only Hi3516DV300 supports the playback function.
+-   Hi3516DV300 and Hi3518EV300 are supported, and only Hi3516DV300 supports the playback function.
+-   By default, Hi3516DV300 supports Sony IMX335, and Hi3518EV300 supports crystalline phase JXF23.

 ## Installation<a name="section11914418405"></a>

 -   Load the kernel and related drivers before installing the repository.
 For details, see readme files of kernel and driver subsystems.
--   Modify required configuration files, such as those in  **test/devini**.
-For details, see the  _Configuration File Description_.
-Currently, only IMX335 and IMX327 sensors are supported.
-For other sensors, seek help from the open source community.
+-   Configure a proper configuration file.
+For details, see the configuration file in  **applications/sample/camera/media**  directory.
+If you want to adapt to other sensors, seek help from the open source community.
+Ensure that the configuration file is stored in the  **/storage/data**  directory of the development board in use.
+You can use this configuration file to adapt to the sensor, resolution, and frame rate.

+## Usage<a name="section1467220266400"></a>

--   For details about how to invoke native APIs, see the demonstration in the  **test**  directory.
+For details about how to call native APIs, see the demo in the  **applications/sample/camera/media**  directory.

-## Use Case<a name="section1467220266400"></a>

-You can use media APIs to record, preview, and play audios and videos.
-Before using these resources, create a  **CameraKit**  object and register various callbacks to respond to many events in the media module.
-You create a  **Camera**  object to operate camera resources, for example, to start preview, recording, and stream capturing, and set related parameters.
+For details about how to call multimedia APIs to implement the video recording, preview, and playback, see  _Multimedia Development Guide_.

 The following example overrides the event class:

+Create a  **CameraKit**  object and register various callbacks to respond to many events in the media module.
+Then, create a  **Camera**  object to operate camera resources, for example, to start preview, recording, and stream capturing, and set related parameters.

 ```
 /*